Machine Gun Kelly wants to "keep breaking the mould" with new music

 “Even when I say, ’Break the mould and piss people off all over again’, I just mean make them think again; make them have a moment of like, ’This artist is so polarising [that] I have to tune in’.

 “Because I don’t want to be bored with an artist, and I think Kanye [West]’s a great example of that.
-We all have moments of sitting at dinner tables talking about Kanye and being like, ’I didn’t like this!’ or, ’I loved this!’ or, ’Why is he doing that?!’
+We all have moments of sitting at dinner tables talking about Kanye and being like, ’I didn’t like this!’ or, ’I loved this!’ or, ’Why is he doing that?!'”

 He added: “But I’ll tell you what, man.
 We’re still talking about him and we know that there’s greatness in there behind it.”